 I stick my head when I notice the stars in the sky.
 I flip out.

 “Aman, look!
 Stars!”

 Aman shrugs.
 Living in New York City the lights from the buildings blind what’s above us.
 It had been over a year since the last time I saw stars.
 The sky stands naked, the way they looked in my astronomy textbooks, the way we all are supposed to see them.

 A minute later, the highway stands in front of us.
 The flood lights of the highway blind the sky but will help guide us through the night.

-Brother Abdul waves goodbye and turns his Tacoma around and takes the skies and stars with him.
+Brother Abdul waves goodbye.
+He turns his Tacoma around taking the skies and stars with him.